sergio-ms/antaeus/README.md

 - Review the way that the connection to the rabbitmq is established to check if there could be a more efficient way to reuse the same connection when sending multiple messages in a batch.
+- Replace factories by a dependency container such as Kodein-DI